joemoose/dungeoneers.d20/docs/play.md

 	- A former mariner has an advantage when navigating at sea, attending to sails, or other ship-related tasks.

-### Group Checks
+### Opposed Saves

-When everyone in the adventuring party tries to do the same thing, such as tiptoeing past a sleeping ogre, the GM may ask that everyone make an attribute check.
-If at least half the characters succeed, the group succeeds.
+If two opponents attempt to overcome the other, whoever is most at risk should make the attribute save.

 ### Assistance

-Per the GM, allies can assist another player in an attribute check whenever feasible.
-The player making the check and all those coming to their aid make individual attribute checks; if a majority succeeds, the check is a success.
-Note that everyone involved suffers the potential consequences if the check fails.
+Per the GM, allies can assist another player in an attribute save whenever feasible.
+The player making the save and all those coming to their aid make individual attribute saves; if a majority succeeds, the save is a success.
+Note that everyone involved suffers the potential consequences if the save fails.

+### Group Saves

+When everyone in the adventuring party tries to do the same thing, such as tiptoeing past a sleeping ogre, the GM may ask that the character most likely to fail makes the attribute save.
+This would be a good time to come to their assistance.

 ## Saving Throws

 Unlike many traditional roleplaying games, saving throws have no separate values.
-Instead, you’ll make a relevant attribute check if you are surprised by a harmful situation and must avoid or resist the threat.
+Instead, you’ll make a relevant attribute save if you are surprised by a harmful situation and must avoid or resist the threat.

 - **STR**: physical harm that *can’t* be dodged
 - **DEX**: physical harm that *can* be dodged